ODA Spending

 How is UK educational ODA changing?

-FCDO's FY2022/23 report laid out funding plans for education, gender, and equality (calculated in the same funding line).
+The FCDO's FY2022/23 report laid out its funding plans for education, gender, and equality.
 Funding stood at GBP179 million ( US$221 million) in FY2021/22 and fell by 17% in FY2022/23 to GBP147 million ( US$181 million).
-The report indicated the thematic funding would fall again in FY2023/24 to GBP139 million ( US$171 million) (5%) and then to rise by 153% to GBP354 million ( US$436 million) in FY2024/25.
+The report indicated the thematic funding is likely to fall again in FY2023/24 to GBP139 million ( US$171 million) (5%) and then to rise by 153% to GBP354 million ( US$436 million) in FY2024/25.

 How is UK educational ODA allocated?